 The combination of income and performance criteria especially quantitative outcome of judges' work may unduly influence the performance.

-The remuneration must not depend on the results of the judge's work, or on his/her performances, and must not be reduced during his or her judicial service (Universal Charter of the Judge, Article 8-1).
+The remuneration must not depend on the results of the judge's work, or on his/her performances, and must not be reduced during his or her judicial service22.